anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 ### Week 3: The flaws.cloud Discovery

-Then I found **flaws.cloud** - this dataset from a security researcher named Scott Piper.
+Then we found **flaws.cloud** - this dataset from a security researcher named Scott Piper.

 **What it is:**
 - CloudTrail logs from an intentionally vulnerable AWS environment